 Delivering a presentation

-Smile.
+Try to smile.
 You’re not performing stand-up comedy, but that doesn’t mean you can’t smile at your audience.
-Smiling will also help you to feel relaxed.
+Smiling can also help you feel more relaxed.

 - Make eye contact with your audience.
 Avoid simply reading from your notes.
 It can make your delivery sound monotonous and affect your pronunciation and fluency, which would lose marks.
 Only look at your notes or prompt cards when you need to.